syncfusion-content/maui-docs/MAUI/Calendar/commands.md

 ## ViewChangedCommand

-The [ViewChangedCommand]() is triggered whenever the view is swiped to the previous or next view, as well as when the calendar view is switched to another calendar view.
+The [ViewChangedCommand]() is invoked whenever the view is navigated to either the previous or next view.
+Additionally, it is triggered when switching between different calendar views, with the `CalendarViewChangedEventArgs` provided as a parameter.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" hl_lines="2" %}